VanessaTsang888/ai-data-dashboards/ai-data-dashboards-streamlit/venv/README.md

 - Navigate to the directory
 - Run `pip install -r requirements.txt` to install dependencies
 - Run
-  - `streamlit run gui` # to run the file.
+  - `streamlit run gui.py` # to run the file.
 Browser will launch in the URL: http://localhost:8501/

 ## Dependencies